Examination of the intestines using modern methods. Treatment of intestinal obstruction Other research methods

 • information content;

 The condition of the colon (ascending, transverse and descending), sigmoid and rectum is assessed.
-It is recommended to inject contrast not through the mouth, but through the rectum using an enema.
-During the examination, the patient is on his side with his upper leg pressed to his stomach.
-A rectal tube is installed through which a barium solution is injected.
+It is recommended to administer contrast not through the mouth, but through the rectum using an enema.
+During the examination, the patient lies on his side with his upper leg pressed to his stomach.
+A rectal tube is inserted through which a barium solution is injected.

-Then an overview photo is taken.
-After that, the examined person empties the intestines.
-Next, a second photo is taken.
+Then a survey photo is taken.
+After this, the person being examined has a bowel movement.
+Next, a repeat photo is taken.
 There are the following indications for irrigoscopy:

 • suspicion of a tumor;